demisto/content/Misc/reputation-domain_CHANGELOG.md

 ## [Unreleased]
-Support for prefixed with 'http:' and 'http:\\' Domains.
+Added support to identify URLs and domains prefixed with 'http:' or 'http:\\'.

 ## [19.10.1] - 2019-10-15
 Added support for non english languages